 Seating is also important when it comes to soundbars.
 Their long and straight nature ensures an even sound experience for listeners or an audience seated in front of it, not off the side.

-You may also consider mounting it on the wall.
 If you are working with limited space, a good option is to hang the speaker on a wall directly above the TV.
 Brackets are easily found online or in-store for this purpose.
 Just make sure you don’t place the speaker too far above the TV to avoid audio delays.

 Once you have a properly placed soundbar, it’s time to look into adding a subwoofer for the ultimate home theatre experience.